greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/encryption.html.md

 Before you implement in-database encryption, consider the following PGP limitations.

 -   No support for signing.
-That also means that it is not checked whether the encryption sub-key belongs to the master key.
+That also means that it is not checked whether the encryption sub-key belongs to the coordinator key.
--   No support for encryption key as master key.
+-   No support for encryption key as coordinator key.
 This practice is generally discouraged, so this limitation should not be a problem.
 -   No support for several subkeys.
 This may seem like a problem, as this is common practice.
 On the other hand, you should not use your regular GPG/PGP keys with pgcrypto, but create new ones, as the usage scenario is rather different.

 Greenplum Database is compiled with zlib by default; this allows PGP encryption functions to compress data before encrypting.
 When compiled with OpenSSL, more algorithms will be available.